claimvantage/sfdx-jenkins-shared-library/README.md

   ```
   and so reduces the number of Scratch Orgs consumed when multiple branches are being worked on at the same time.

+* _stagger_

+  Optional.
+Defaults to 60 seconds if not set.
+  This is the number of seconds to delay before the next parallel set of steps is started.
+  The aim is to smooth out the load a little both on the Jenkins machine and at the Salesforce side,
+  by staggering the the execution of the parallel logic.

 <a name="multiple"></a>
 ## Multiple Orgs